Skip to main content

 Basic idea

 NVIDIA NemoClaw is an open-source reference stack that simplifies running OpenClaw always-on assistants more safely.
-It installs the NVIDIA OpenShell runtime -- an environment designed for executing agents with additional security -- and open-source models like NVIDIA Nemotron.
-A single installer command handles Node.js, OpenShell, and the NemoClaw CLI, then walks you through an onboard wizard to create a sandboxed agent on your DGX Spark using Ollama with Nemotron 3 Super.
+It installs the NVIDIA OpenShell runtime — an environment designed for executing agents with additional security — and connects them to local Ollama inference on your DGX Spark.
+A single installer command (nemoclaw.sh) handles Node.js, OpenShell, and the NemoClaw CLI; the onboard wizard then creates a sandboxed agent, optional Brave Search, optional messaging channels (Telegram, Discord, or Slack), and a policy tier with network presets.

-By the end of this playbook you will have a working AI agent inside an OpenShell sandbox, accessible via a web dashboard and a Telegram bot, with inference routed to a local Nemotron 3 Super 120B model on your Spark -- all without exposing your host filesystem or network to the agent.
+By the end of this playbook you will have a working AI agent inside an OpenShell sandbox, reachable through the Web UI or terminal TUI, with inference routed to local Ollama on the Spark.
+You can optionally add Telegram (with cloudflared for a public webhook URL) and optional web search — all without exposing your host filesystem or network beyond what you explicitly allow in policy.

 What you'll accomplish

-• Install NemoClaw with a single command (handles Node.js, OpenShell, and the CLI)
+• Install NemoClaw with one command (nemoclaw.sh), which pulls Node.js, OpenShell, and the CLI as needed

 Notice and disclaimers